Affiliated Companies Definition

 Affiliated companies can be described as an entity (company) in which another company holds less than 50% of its share capital i.e. having a minority interest in another company, moreover, two companies can also be said as an affiliated company if both are been controlled by a third company.

-Two or more companies can be said to be affiliated to each other if one of the companies holds below 50% of share capital with voting rights of another i.e. it is not being a subsidiary of other companies.
+Two or more companies can be said to be affiliated to each other if one of the companies holds below 50% of share capital with voting rights of another i.e. it is not being a subsidiary company of other companies.
 It cannot have control over management and day to day operations of another company.
 It may have the power to influence the business decision but is not legally entitled to control said company.
 Not only by the virtue of holding share capital but also if two or more companies are controlled by another third company.

 There may be different reasons and backgrounds, some of which may be to control the business chain, another may increase business efficiency by creating synergy due to combined operations, also sometimes the company may create affiliated for investment purposes.
 They do not have the power to control the management and business decisions of other company, nor elect the board of directors or exercise control over its operations.